Grayson County, Texas: History

 Violence continued for a time in Sherman and other towns of North Texas, at times at the hands of Confederate military.
 E. Junius Foster, the editor of the Patriot newspaper, was murdered in 1862 by Capt.
 Jim Young, son of Col. William Young, who had been killed in Cooke County.
 The senior Young had organized the Citizens Court that put so many men to death, and Foster had "applauded" Young's death.
 When other men were rounded up as suspect Unionists in Sherman, Brig.
 General James W. Throckmorton intervened and saved all but five who had already been lynched.

 Men from Grayson County served the Confederacy at locations in the South.
 The 11th Texas Cavalry Regiment captured federal forts in the Indian Territory north of the Red River.

 Grayson County and much of Texas suffered economic depression in the postwar years during the Reconstruction era, based in part on difficulties in reliance on agriculture in the South, adjustments to free labor, and other problems.
 The driving of cattle herds north along Preston Road provided needed income for the county during this period.

 After the Houston & Texas Central (now UPRR) and Katy railroads began operating in the county in 1872, settlement in Grayson County picked up and flourished during the 1870s and 1880s.
 Cotton plantations were developed to cultivate this as the predominant commodity crop.
 Many towns, including Denison, Van Alstyne, Howe, Whitewright, Pottsboro, and Tom Bean, were founded during this time.

 In 1879, a group of settlers who had settled in North Texas both before and after statehood came together in Grayson County for political discussions.
 They formed the Old Settlers Association of North Texas.
 The association accepted donations and purchased 26 acres.
 They continued to meet on an annual basis for many years.

 On May 15, 1896, a tornado measuring F5 on the Fujita scale struck Sherman.
 The tornado's damage path was 400 yd wide and 28 mi long, and it killed 73 people and injured 200.
-About 50 homes were destroyed, with 20 of them being obliterated.
+Approximately 50 homes were destroyed, with 20 of them being obliterated.